44 Notable alumni of

 -

-James Alexander Singleton is a former American professional basketball player and former assistant coach of the Austin Spurs of the NBA G League.
+James Alexander Singleton is an American former professional basketball player and former assistant coach of the Austin Spurs of the NBA G League.
 The 6'8" forward played two years of college basketball for Murray State.

 -